maghimim/magshi/README.md

 # magshi
 if you here we trust you dont talk about it

+# in the branch you take the year you need